 3. Be grateful.

 I’m constantly reminding myself to let my husband know I’m grateful he helped out around the house.
 To say thank you.
 To give him a kiss.
-To tell him thank you again the next day.
+To let him know how much I appreciate all that he does for our family.
 When I let him know how much his help means, it gives him an incentive to do it more.
 Seriously, this works wonders.
 Show enough gratitude and your husband might just do the dishes every day until you stop!